It doesn’t really matter what it was.

 And the apology is said, but not with the right tone, or without looking you in the eye, and then something is returned in response – flippantly – and you’re offended again by something new.

-Nerves are frayed, you’re both already exhausted from the day and the bickering children in the background add to it and make you just want to fly away to Hawaii and forget it all.
+Nerves are frayed, you’re both already exhausted from the day and the bickering children in the background.
+You just want to fly away to Hawaii and forget it all.

 and that’s it.